 The refuse collectors will collect your bin from your property, wheel it out to the road for collection and then return it after it has been emptied.

-You can only apply if there's nobody over the age of 16 at your residence who can bring your bins to the curb.
+Only ask for help if there's nobody over the age of 16 at your residence who can bring your bins to the pavement.

-You can apply for a permanent assisted bin collection if:
+You can apply for a permanent assisted collection.

 - you hold a blue badge for parking

 - you receive the middle rate of care component of Disability Living Allowance or enhanced daily living component of Personal Independence Payment

 - you receive the mobility component of Disability Living Allowance or enhanced mobility component of Personal Independence Payment